Blood processing methods affect microparticles and mtDNA linked to blood transfusion reactions

 “Working with the American team at Blood Systems Research Institute was key to this research because of the wide variations in blood manufacturing processes present in the US,” explains Dr. Jason Acker, senior development scientist with Canadian Blood Services’ Centre for Innovation.

 “In countries like Canada, where there is a national blood service, manufacturing methods are largely standardized, so it is difficult to compare various methods.
-But blood collection in the US is characterized by dozens of independent blood centres that use a variety of available manufacturing processes.
+But blood collection in the US is characterized by dozens of independent blood centers that use a variety of available manufacturing processes.
 The Americans provided the variations we needed to measure red cell damage and to ascertain whether it can be attributed to different manufacturing methods.”

 This new research also debunks the long-held belief that higher levels of DAMPs are associated with longer lengths of time red blood cell units are stored prior to transfusion.
 The findings show the increased levels are related to the manufacturing method, rather than the storage method.
 However, the researchers have not yet isolated the specific causes of the variations in mtDNA and microparticle counts.